OlineRanum/FACT_DetectorAnalysisSoftware/README.md

 # Online tool for Live Plotting of FACT Data

-_Description:_ The package reads the _raw data files_ (see below) coming from the FACT data acusition system, read from a local dir _Data_.
+_Description:_ The package reads the _raw FACT data files_ (see below) coming in from the FACT data acusition system, and is processed from a local dir _/Data/_.
-The package contains classes for setting up the detector environment, and for running analysis on the data.
+The package contains classes for setting up the detector environment, and for running analysis over singular or multiple datasets.
-The output is several visualization tools of the FACT data analysis, as described further below.
+The package puts out several visualization modules for information stored in the FACT data, as describet further below.

-_Intention:_ The intention of this package is to provide easy acsess to the information, as it comes in to the _Data_ directory from the acquisition systems.
+_Intention:_ The intention of this package is to provide easy acsess to the FACT data, as it is streamed directly from the detector into the _Data_ directory.
 This will make it easier to check that everything runs as it should, and to perform easy analysis on top of the data.

+_Future Development:_ Future development consists of building a solid graphical user face and a simple installation mechanism for the package.
+A mechanism to easily add new analysis modules and adjust the detector parameters through settings.txt must come into place.

 # Installation

-None - you just run it with main.py
+The package will in the future be installable and runnable through a GUI, as per early development stages the code is run through the main.py file.
 Exec system to be built

 # Usage
+Current usage:

 Run 1:

     python3 main.py